illuspas/Node-Media-Server/README.md

 NodeMediaServer implement RTSP and RTMP relay with ffmpeg.

 ### Static pull
-The static pull mode is executed at service startup and reconnects after failure.
+The static pull mode is executed at service startup and reconnect after failure.
 It could be a live stream or a file.
 In theory, it is not limited to RTSP or RTMP protocol.

 ```